-In February 2015, the FASB issued ASU 2015-02, "Amendments to the Consolidation Analysis," which amends the consolidation requirements in ASC 810.
-These changes become effective for the Company's fiscal year beginning July 1, 2016.
+In January 2017, the FASB issued ASU 2017-01, "Business Combinations (Topic 805) - Clarifying the Definition of a Business," which clarifies the definition of a business to assist entities in the evaluation of acquisitions and disposals of assets or businesses.
+These changes become effective for the Company's fiscal year beginning July 1, 2018.
 The Company is currently evaluating the potential impact of implementing these changes on the Company's consolidated financial position, results of operations, and cash flows.

 Note 3.
-Marketable Securities and Investments
+Acquisitions